Kunti: Marriage and children

 One day, Pandu, forgetting his curse, attempted to embrace his wife Madri.
 But, as a result of Kindama's curse, he died.
 Madri committed suicide out of remorse that caused her husband's death.
 Kunti was left helpless in the forest with her children.

 After the death of Pandu and Madri, Kunti took care of all five Pandava children taking them back to Hastinapur.
 Dhritrashtra's sons never liked them.
 During their childhood, Duryodhana poisoned and tried to kill Bhima but he was saved.
 Kunti was hurt by this but was consoled by Vidura.
-Later the Kuru Princes were sent for training to Drona.
+Later the Kuru princes were sent to train under Drona.

 Hiding

 After the princes finished their training, they returned to Hastinapura.
 After some time Duryodhana and his maternal uncle Shakuni tried to burn Pandavas alive along with Kunti for which they built the palace out of lac (Lakshagriha) in a village named Varanāvata.
 The Pandavas, though, managed to escape the house of lac with the help of Vidura through a secret tunnel.

 After surviving from the Lakshagriha Kunti and five Pandavas lived in Ekachakra village.
 During their stay, Kunti and the Pandavas become aware of a demon, Bakasura, who ate people.
 Villagers had to send one member of their family and food to Bakasura, who devour both.
-When Kunti heard the cries of a Brahmin - who had provided her and her son's shelter in Ekachakra, Kunti consoled him and suggested that instead of a Brahmin's family, her son Bhima would face the demon.
+When Kunti heard the cries of a Brahmin – who had provided her and her son's shelter in Ekachakra, Kunti consoled him and suggested that instead of a Brahmin's family, her son Bhima would face the demon.
 Kunti engineered a plot where Bhima would be able to face and kill the demon.
 The powerful Bhima brought his might to the fore and defeated Bakasura.

 Later, Bhima slays the rakshasa Hidimba and he is beseeched by Hidimbi, Hidimba's sister, to wed her.
 Bhima is reluctant, but Kunti ordered Bhima to marry Hidimbi seeing merit in the woman.
 Hidimbi would go on to birth Ghatotkacha, who later takes part in the Kurukshetra War.

 The Pandavas attended the swayamvara of Draupadi in Panchala.
 Arjuna was able to win Draupadi's hand.
 The Pandavas returned to their hut and said that they have bought alms (signifying Kanyadan).
 Kunti misunderstood them and asked the Pandavas to share whatever they had brought.
 Kunti was shocked after realizing the implications of her words, that is, all of the Pandavas married Draupadi thinking that they are obeying their mother's orders.
 Therefore, she scolded her children for treating a woman like alms.
 However, Draupadi accepted this as her fate.